-Name: STEPHEN LONERGAN
+Name: Stephen Lonergan

-Title: Executive Director appointed 23 November 2011, retired 1 May 2014, Age 67.

-Qualifications: Honours graduate in Law from the Australian National University and holds a Master's degree in Law from McGrill University, Montreal, Canada.

-Experience and expertise: Mr Lonergan is a commercial lawyer based in Sydney with more than 30 years' experience in the Australian and international mining industry having been General Counsel of Pancontinental Mining Group, a partner at Baker and McKenzie Sydney, and General Counsel and Company Secretary of Savage Resources Limited.
+Title: Executive Director - appointed 23 November 2011, retired 1 May 2014, Age 67.
+Qualifications: Honours graduate in Law from the Australian National University and holds a Master's degree in Law from McGrill University, Montreal, Canada experience in the Australian and international mining industry having been General Counsel of Pancontinental Mining Group, a partner at Baker and McKenzie Sydney, and General Counsel and Company Secretary of Savage Resources Limited.
 Mr Lonergan was until 2010 General Counsel and Company Secretary of CBH Resources Limited.
+Directorships (in the last 3 Paradigm Metals Limited from 15 November 2002 until 31 December 2012.
+Finders